Iced lion's mane matcha latte with oat milk and maple syrup. Earthy, grassy, creamy, and the mushroom disappears into it. Five minutes, one bowl.

 Taste the mushroom powder by itself first.
 Some brands are more bitter or earthy than others.
 Good lion’s mane extract tastes mild, almost neutral with a faint nuttiness.
 If yours tastes strongly bitter, it may be low-quality mycelium powder rather than fruiting body extract.

 The matcha caffeine is real.
-About 70 mg per serving, comparable to a shot of espresso.
+Roughly in espresso territory, though it varies a lot by leaf and by how much you whisk in.
 If you are caffeine-sensitive, start with 1 teaspoon of matcha instead of 1 1/2, or drink this before 2pm.

 For broader context on mushroom drinks and what the research actually says, our mushroom coffee article includes a section on the Cleveland Clinic’s take on functional mushroom claims.